Liana Jojua

-Liana Jojua (born March 22, 1995) is a Georgian mixed martial artist who competed in the Flyweight division.
-She has formerly fought in the Ultimate Fighting Championship (UFC) and is also the former Fight Nights Global Women's Bantamweight Champion.
+Liana Jojua (born March 22, 1995) is a Georgian mixed martial artist who competes in the flyweight and bantamweight divisions.
+She has formerly fought in the Ultimate Fighting Championship (UFC), and she was also the inaugural and former Fight Nights Global Women's Bantamweight Champion.

 Mixed martial arts career

 Early career

 Jojua's interest in MMA started after watching Gina Carano's fights as a 16-year-old.
 Coming from a background in Muay Thai, she made her MMA debut in September 2015.
 After winning her initial fight, she went on a two-fight skid in 2016, but Jojua hit her stride and went on a five-fight win streak which culminated in her winning the FNG Women's Bantamweight Championship against Marina Mokhnatkina.

 Ultimate Fighting Championship

 Jojua faced Sarah Moras on September 7, 2019, at UFC 242.
 At the weigh-ins, Moras weighed in at 138 lbs, 2 pounds over the bantamweight non-title fight limit of 136 lbs.
 Moras was fined 20% of her fight purse to Jojua, and the bout proceeded at catchweight.
 Jojua lost the fight via TKO in the third round.